factorten/factorten/README.md

 - 👋 Hi, I’m @factorten
-- 👀 I’m just getting started on the coding journey
+- 👀 Life is busy
-- 🌱 I’m currently learning Python
+- 🌱 I’m trying to learn everything all at once.
+I'll start something and then realise I need to learn more about something else.
+So far I've started Python, Linux, static web design, a bit of docker, and now git.
+I do more reading than doing.
-- 🌱 Next I plan to complete the curriculum on responsive web design through FreeCodeCamp and The Odin Project
+- 🌈 I dream of setting up a home server, spinning up docker containers, and being able to access it all through something like Headscale.
-- 💞️ I’m looking to collaborate on something when I'm competent enough!
+- 💞️ I’ll collaborate on something when I'm competent enough!
 - 📫 factor10@protonmail.com

 <!---